-- My UAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - I actively analyze flight data and other sources of information to constantly update and enhance safety protocols; - I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - I always obtain all necessary permissions prior to operation; and, I have procedures in place to abort flights in the event of safety breaches or potential danger.
+- My sUAS weighs less than 5 pounds complete with a small ultra light weight high quality GoPro 3+ Black Camera; - I only operate my sUAS below 200 feet (well within the 400 foot permissible ceiling set by the FAA Modernization and Reform Act of 2012); - My sUAS only operates for 3 7 minutes per flight; - I land my sUAS prior to manufacturer recommended minimum level of battery power; - I pilot my sUAS through remote control only by line of sight and with an additional spotter; - My sUAS has GPS a flight safety feature whereby it hovers and then slowly lands if communication with the remote control pilot is lost; - I actively analyze flight data and other sources of information to constantly update and enhance safety protocols; - I only operate in reasonably safe environment that are strictly controlled, are away from power lines, elevated lights, airports and actively populated areas; - I conduct extensive pre-flight inspections and protocol, during which safety carries primary importance; - I always obtain all necessary permissions prior to operation; and, - I have procedures in place to abort flights in the event of safety breaches or potential danger.

-My, Melissa Maxwell's, safety protocols provide a level of safety equal to or exceeding existing rules.
-It is important to note that absent the integration of commercial UAS into our national airspace system, helicopters are the primary means of aerial video and photography for community awareness and real estate.
-While the safety record of such helicopters is remarkably astounding, there has been incident involving loss of life as well as extensive property damage; it is far safer to operate a battery powered ultra-light weight UAS.
+My, David T. Rowen's, safety protocols provide a level of safety equal to or exceeding existing rules.
+It is important to note that absent the integration of commercial sUAS into our national airspace system, helicopters are the primary means of aerial video and photography for community awareness and real estate.
+While the safety record of such helicopters is remarkably astounding, there has been local incident involving loss of life as well as extensive property damage; if is far safer to operate a battery powered ultra light weight sUAS.

-- First, the potential loss of life is diminished because UAS's carry no people on board and I only operates my UAS in specific areas away from mass populations. - Second, there is no fuel on board a UAS and thus the potential for fire or explosions is greatly diminished. - Third, the small size and extreme maneuverability of my UAS allow me to remotely pilot away from and avoid hazards quickly and safely. - Lastly, given its small size and weight, even when close enough to capture amazing images, my UAS need not be so close to the objects they are focused on through the technology and use of post editing software allowing pan and zoom.
+- First, the potential loss of life is diminished because sUAS's carry no people on board and I only operate my sUAS in specific areas away from mass populations. - Second, there is no fuel on board a sUAS and thus the potential for fire or explosion is greatly diminished. - Third, the small size and extreme maneuverability of my sUAS allow me to remotely pilot away from and avoid hazards quickly and safely. - Lastly, given its small size and weight, even when close enough to capture amazing images, my sUAS need not be so close to the objects they are focused on through the technology and sue of post editing software allowing pan and zoom.

-Accordingly, my UAS has been experimentally operated for familiarization/competency and will continue to operate at and above current safety levels.
+Accordingly, my sUAS has been experimentally operated for familiarization/competency and will continue to operate at and above current safety levels.

 VI.
-A Summary the FAA May Publish in the Federal Register:
+A Summary The FAA May Publish in the Federal Register:

 A. 14 C.F.R.
 21 and 14 C.F.R.
-91: Airworthiness Certificates, Manuals and the Like.
+91: Airworthiness Certificates, Manuals and The Like.

 14 C.F.R.
 21, Subpart H, entitled Airworthiness Certificates, sets forth requirements for procurement of necessary airworthiness certificates in relation to FAR § 91.203(a)(1).
-The size, weight and enclosed operational area of my, Melissa Maxwell's, UAS permits exemption from Part 21 because my UAS meets (and exceeds) an equivalent level of safety pursuant to Section 333 of the Reform Act.
-The FAA is authorized to exempt aircraft from the airworthiness certificate requirement under both the Act (49 U.S.C. § 44701 (f)) and Section 333 of the Reform Act.
-Both pieces of legislation permit the FAA to exempt UAS's from the airworthiness certificate requirement in consideration of the weight, size, speed, maneuverability and proximity to areas such as airports and dense populations.
-My, Melissa Maxwell's, current and projected UAS's meet or exceed each of the elements.
+The size, weight and enclosed operational area of my, David T. Rowen's sUAS permits exemption from Part 21 because my sUAS meets (and exceeds) an equivalent level of safety pursuant to Section 333 of the Reform Act.
+The FAA is authorized to exempt aircraft from the airworthiness certificate requirement under both the Act (49 U.S.C § 44701 (f) and Section 333 of the Reform Act.
+Both pieces of legislation permit the FAA exempt sUAS's from the airworthiness certificate requirement in consideration of the weight, size, speed, maneuverability and proximity to areas such as airports and dense populations.
+My, David T. Rowen's, current and projected sUAS's meet or exceed each of the elements.